amit-code/text-detection-ctpn/README.md

 execute:cython nms.pyx
 ```

-step 3:builf setup file as setup_new.py
+step 3:build setup file as setup_new.py in utils\bbox\ folder with below code
 ```
 import numpy as np
 from distutils.core import setup